sevidmusic/Roady/README.md

 ```

 ./:

-authorities.json Defines the authorities of the websites the module
-                 will run on, for example:
+APPROPRIATE.SITE.AUTHORITY.json
+                 A json file named after the appropriate site's
+                 Authority which defines the Module's hard-coded
+                 Routes, for example, the following defines a single
+                 Route:

                  [
-                     'localhost:8080',
-                     'example.com',
-                     'sub.domain.example.com'
-                 ]

-                 The authorities.json file is the only file that is
-                 required.

-routes.json      Defines the Module's hard-coded Routes, for example,
-                 the following defines a single Route:

-                 [
                      {
-                        "module-name":"module-defines-empty-routes-json-configuration-file",
-                        "responds-to":["responds-to-request", "responds-to-another-request", "responds-to-another-request-2"],
-                        "named-positions":[{"position-name":"section-0","position":0.0},{"position-name":"section-0","position":-72.26},{"position-name":"section-0","position":0.0}],
+                        "module-name":"module-name",
+                        "responds-to":[
+                            "name-of-a-request-this-route-responds-to",
+                            "name-of-another-request-this-route-responds-to"
+                        ],
+                        "named-positions":[
+                            {
+                                "position-name":"section-a",
+                                "position":0.0
+                            },
+                            {
+                                "position-name":"section-d",
+                                "position":-72.26
+                            },
+                            {
+                                "position-name":"section-f",
+                                "position":0.0
+                            }
+                        ],
                         "relative-path":"path\/to\/output-file.html"
                      }
                  ]

-                 The routes.json file is not required.

 css              The css directory is not required, but if it exists
-                 a Route will be defined for each file it contains
+                 a Route will be dynamically defined for each file it
+                 contains.
+Any additional Routes will have to be
+                 configured manually in the modules SITE_ROUTES.json
+                 files.

 js               The js directory is not required, but if it exists
-                 a Route will be defined for each file it contains
+                 a Route will be dynamically defined for each file it
+                 contains.

 output           The output directory is not required, but if it
-                 exists a Route will be defined for each file it
+                 exists a Route will be dynamically defined for each
-                 contains
+                 file it contains.

 ./css:           The css directory is where a module's stylesheets
                  should be located.